Freight Shipping from Denver to Norfolk

 How much does it cost to ship freight from Denver to Norfolk?

-Full truckload (FTL) rates from Denver, CO to Norfolk, VA currently range from $4,367-$5,382 for a standard dry van load over the 2,031-mile route.
+Full truckload (FTL) rates from Denver, CO to Norfolk, VA currently range $4,367-$5,382 (roughly $2.15-$2.65 per mile over 2,031 miles).
 LTL shipments typically cost $1,317-$2,126 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Denver to Norfolk?